CMPA breastfeeding – is it possible? Here’s everything you need to know about breastfeeding through CMPA and other allergies.

 Yes, yes you can.
-Breastfeeding a CMPA infant is not easy, but it can be done.
+CMPA baby breastfeeding is not easy, but it can be done.

 In fact, whilst it may be a bit of a scary road to travel, continuing to breastfeed is the best thing you can do for your baby.
 Many mums mistakenly believe it’s not an option, while others may decide that the lifestyle changes required to make it safe for your baby are too difficult at an already challenging time.